-- They can be highly respected in public but very toxic in private.
+- They can be highly respected in public, but very toxic in private.

 - They tell you about all their adventures and travels, or how important they are to the community.
 They have fantastic stories about who they know, and what they did for fun on a trip, but don’t you make the mistake of telling them about your adventures.
 You are not important.

 - If you’re at the love bombing stage with a romantic narcissist (when they shower you with over-excessive love notions), then you will get a lot reciprocity and attention.
-In other times, you can forget it!
+At other times, you can forget it!

 Trait #9: Narcissists think they are great at romance

 - This applies if you ever had a romantic relationship with a narcissist.
 They can love bomb someone immediately when they meet them without allowing the relationship to progress normally.
 This is a big red flag.

 - Once they get bored with your small flaws, they move on to the next person.
 Forget about working at anything, because they never really took the time to get to know you in the first place.
 This may not be consciously intentional, but it’s their love agenda, nonetheless.

 - Once the new supply bores them, or the relationship goes sour, they may “Hoover” you back into their toxic game (just like a Hoover dirt duster does).
 This could last for an hour, a day, or months.

 - Once another supply is secured, you are then dropped like a hot potato, but not before feeling like a fool for believing that the narcissist cares about you.
 If you are a dumbass like most of us are, then you would have believed it for a minute.
 As this Russian roulette slow motion film plays out in your head, at one point you will say to yourself: “Wait a minute… Why am I such an idiot?
 It’s time to stop this insanity.”

 Trait #10: Narcissists (some) are obsessed with their endless selfies